 Verse 27: "To this John replied, "A man can receive only what is given him from heaven."

-John States the fact that man can only receive what God has given him; and, in the next verse, reminds his disciples that he had already said, "I am not the Christ."
+John points out that man can only receive what God has given him; and, in the next verse, reminds his disciples that he had already said, "I am not the Christ."

 Verse 28: "You yourselves can testify that I said, 'I am not the Christ but am sent ahead of him."

-He was sent by God, and his duty was to prepare the way for the Messiah, (Jesus).
+God sent him to prepare the way for the Messiah, (Jesus).